 Dr. Stephen Moorbath, an evolutionist associated with the University of Oxford, wrote:

 I suspect that the Sun is 4.5 billion years old.
 However, given some new and unexpected results to the contrary, and some time for frantic recalculation and theoretical readjustment, I suspect that we could live with Bishop Ussher’s value for the age of the Earth and Sun [4004 B.C.].
-I don’t think we have much in the way of observational evidence in astronomy to conflict with that (1978, 18).
+I don’t think we have much in the way of observational evidence in astronomy to conflict with that (1978, 18; emphasis added).

 Dating Methods Presume Evolutionary History